ShenYifanS/S-RA_T-RA/README.md

 --rho: A parameter for adjusting the intensity of the SSA.

 --mi: for density experiment only.

+## Acknowledgement

+Our work stands on the shoulders of giants.
+It relies on https://github.com/facebookresearch/segment-anything and https://github.com/yuyang-long/SSA.

 ## License

 The model is licensed under the [Apache 2.0 license](LICENSE).